-Now that the seasons are changing, we're constantly reminded of the impending doom of a cold with each sneeze, sniffle, and dreaded nose-blow we hear happening around us.
+When the seasons change, we're constantly reminded of the impending doom of a cold with each sneeze, sniffle, and dreaded nose-blow we hear.
 And while we do our best to keep our immune systems strong and on the defense, sometimes a cold wiggles its way in and is too big for our britches (er, body) to stave off.

 Well, no more.
 We've discovered some expert tips for how to get rid of a cold virtually overnight so that you can get back to your regularly scheduled programming symptom-free.